AbdoulayeSeydi/Safia/README.md

 - Charge contingency fees tied to contract awards
 - Guarantee contract wins

-Safia operated strictly as a **matching and discovery platform**, not a procurement intermediary.
+Safia operates strictly as a **matching and discovery platform**, not a procurement intermediary.

 ---